syncrosim/pysyncrosim/docs/quickstart.rst

     # View detailed summary of all Datasheets associated with a Scenario
     >>> my_scenario.datasheets(optional=True)
           Scope           Package                              Name  \
-    0  Scenario              core              core_AutoGenTagValue
+    0  Scenario              core            core_DistributionValue
-    1  Scenario              core                     core_Pipeline
+    1  Scenario              core        core_ExternalVariableValue
-    2  Scenario         corestime       corestime_DistributionValue
+    2  Scenario              core                     core_Pipeline
-    3  Scenario         corestime                corestime_External
+    3  Scenario              core       core_SpatialMultiprocessing
-    4  Scenario         corestime   corestime_ExternalVariableValue
+    4  Scenario  helloworldTimePy   helloworldTimePy_InputDatasheet
-    5  Scenario         corestime         corestime_Multiprocessing
+    5  Scenario  helloworldTimePy  helloworldTimePy_OutputDatasheet
-    6  Scenario  helloworldTimePy   helloworldTimePy_InputDatasheet
+    6  Scenario  helloworldTimePy       helloworldTimePy_RunControl

-    7  Scenario  helloworldTimePy  helloworldTimePy_OutputDatasheet
+                   DisplayName IsSingle  DisplayMember   Data
-    8  Scenario  helloworldTimePy       helloworldTimePy_RunControl
+    0            Distributions       No            NaN  False

-                    Display Name Is Single Is Output  Display Member   Data 0  Auto Generation Tag Values        No        No             NaN  False 1                    Pipeline        No        No             NaN  False
+    1       External Variables       No            NaN  False
-    2               Distributions        No        No             NaN  False
+    2                 Pipeline       No            NaN  False
-    3                    External       Yes        No             NaN  False
+    3  Spatial Multiprocessing      Yes            NaN  False
-    4          External Variables        No        No             NaN  False 5     Spatial Multiprocessing       Yes        No             NaN  False 6              InputDatasheet       Yes        No             NaN  False
+    4                   Inputs      Yes            NaN  False
-    7             OutputDatasheet        No        No             NaN  False
+    5          OutputDatasheet       No            NaN  False
-    8                 Run Control       Yes        No             NaN  False
+    6              Run Control      Yes            NaN  False

-From this output we can see the the ``RunControl`` Datasheet and ``InputDatasheet`` only accept a single row of data (i.e. ``Is Single = Yes``).
+From this output we can see that the ``Run Control`` Datasheet and ``Inputs`` only accept a single row of data (i.e. ``Is Single = Yes``).
 This is something to consider when we configure our model inputs.

 To view a specific Datasheet rather than just a DataFrame of available Datasheets, set the ``name`` parameter in the :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method to the name of the Datasheet you want to view.
 The general syntax of the name is: "<name of package>_<name of Datasheet>".
 From the list of Datasheets above, we can see that there are three Datasheets specific to the ``helloworldTimePy`` package.